ibmresilient/resilient-community-apps/fn_ansible_tower/doc/README.md

 <!--
   List the Key Features of the Integration
 -->
-* List Job Templates filtering by Project
+* List Job Templates filtering by Project and Template name
 * Execute Job Templates, specifying name/value pairs for job template substitution
 * Execute ad-hoc Jobs, specifying name/value pairs for module parameters
 * List Jobs run filtered by status or date